Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/README.md

 ### *AttestationType*

-The Microsoft Azure Attestation service supports attesting different types of evidence depending on the environment.
+The Azure Attestation service supports attesting different types of evidence depending on the environment.
 Currently, MAA supports the following Trusted Execution environments:

 * OpenEnclave - An Intel(tm) Processor running code in an SGX Enclave where the attestation evidence was collected using the OpenEnclave [oe_get_report](https://openenclave.io/apidocs/v0.14/enclave_8h_aefcb89c91a9078d595e255bd7901ac71.html#aefcb89c91a9078d595e255bd7901ac71) or [oe_get_evidence](https://openenclave.io/apidocs/v0.14/attester_8h_a7d197e42468636e95a6ab97b8e74c451.html#a7d197e42468636e95a6ab97b8e74c451) API.